lord-aceldama/Knuckle-Shuffle-Suite/README.md

 ###REQUREMENTS:
-The knuckle-shuffle suite was designed for use with Python 2.7.1.
+The knuckle-shuffle suite was designed for use with Python 2.7.1 on Linux.

 ###SCRIPTS: